 After a year in seminary I changed my vocational plans.
 I went back to college for a bachelor’s degree in chemical engineering and went on for a PhD.
 I picked up enough hard science along the way to realize that the earth was in fact several billions years old, and that the rock layers were laid down over millions of years, not in a single global flood.
+On closer inspection, all of the evidences I had been given for a young earth turned out to be false (see Evidences for a Young Earth ).
 I still could not stomach evolution.

 By the 1990’s I was reading and agreeing with the publications of Hugh Ross, founder of the Reasons to Believe ministry.
 Ross staunchly defends the Big Bang as a singular, non-recurring event, seeing it as evidence for a Creator who lies outside of this universe.
 The Genesis creation story, more than most ancient creation narratives, is consistent with the Big Bang’s one-time (not cyclic) creation of the universe at some finite time in the past.

 Ross also points out the many physical constants that are finely tuned to enable the survival of carbon-based life-forms like us, seeing this as evidence of purposeful design of the universe.
 He teaches a form of “old earth creationism,” where the “days” of Genesis 1 represent long geological ages, which are in correct chronological order.
 He has to put non-traditional interpretations on the various elements of the Genesis story, in order to make it fit what is known of the geological history of the earth.
 Given those interpretations, Ross can then claim that Genesis marvelously provides an accurate description of the formation of the earth and its biosphere.
 While endorsing the conclusions of mainstream astronomy and geology, Ross rejects macro-evolution.
 He sees Adam and Eve as supernaturally created, not descended from other primates.